unicef/publicgoods-toolkit/procurement.md

 procuring agency, the final product will struggle as it experiences all the complexity of modular contracting without the benefits.

+[TODO: better define OSQA for laymen.
+Do you mean automated testing and continuous integration tools?
+What does practice mean here and is there an actual guide to which we can point?]

 There are a variety of OSQA techniques one can introduce.
 OSQA "sits on the tree" and enforces standards at the pull request stage.
 This means OSQA approval is needed before source code changes can be